rcc-uchicago/user-guide/README.md

     ```

 3. Build the site locally
-Enter the location of the cloned repsitory
+Enter the location of the cloned fork
     ```
     cd <repo_folder>
     ```